- Interpersonal and Relational Communication

 - Quantitative Methods

-Dr. Sharabi’s work has appeared in edited volumes and peer-reviewed journals including Personal Relationships, New Media & Society, Communication Monographs, Journal of Social and Personal Relationships, and the Journal of Communication, as well as in media outlets such as New York Magazine, The Huffington Post, and Psychology Today.
+Dr. Sharabi’s work has appeared in edited volumes and peer-reviewed journals including Personal Relationships, New Media & Society, Communication Monographs, Journal of Social and Personal Relationships, and the Journal of Communication, as well as in media outlets such as New York Magazine, Men’s Health, BBC Future, and The Huffington Post.
+She also blogs about relationships and technology for Psychology Today.
 For more information, please visit her personal website.

 - PhD, University of Illinois at Urbana-Champaign